-Trial launched into curry chemical's cancer-fighting propertiesMay 7th, 2012 in Cancer /
+Trial launched into curry chemical's cancer-fighting propertiesMay 7, 2012 in Medicine & Health / Cancer

 Compounds found in curry are being investigated as a way of improving drug response in patients with advanced bowel cancer in a new study launched today (Monday).